Skip to main content

 Patients with moderate to severe hepatic impairment (Child-Pugh Class B and C, respectively) could be at an increased risk of hypercorticism and adrenal axis suppression due to an increased systemic exposure to oral budesonide.
 Avoid use in patients with severe hepatic impairment (Child-Pugh Class C).
 Monitor for increased signs and/or symptoms of hypercorticism in patients with moderate hepatic impairment (Child-Pugh Class B).

-Patients who are on drugs that suppress the immune system are more susceptible to infection than healthy individuals.
-Chickenpox and measles, for example, can have a more serious or even fatal course in susceptible patients or patients on immunosuppressive doses of corticosteroids.
-Avoid corticosteroid therapy in patients with active or quiescent tuberculosis infection; untreated fungal, bacterial, systemic viral, or parasitic infections, or ocular herpes simplex.
+Avoid corticosteroid therapy, including TARPEYO, in patients with active or quiescent tuberculosis or hepatitis B infection; untreated fungal, bacterial, systemic viral, or parasitic infections; ocular herpes simplex; or Kaposi’s sarcoma.
 Avoid exposure to active, easily-transmitted infections (e.g., chickenpox, measles).
 Corticosteroid therapy may decrease the immune response to some vaccines.

 Other corticosteroid effects: